mjovanc/trademax-api-client/README.md

 ## License

-The application is licensed under X. For obtaining a license contact me on [ marcus.cvjeticanin1@gmail.com](mailto:marcus.cvjeticanin1@gmail.com )
+The application is licensed under MIT.